apryakhin/legion.stanford.edu/publications.md

 the combination of static and dynamic checks used to enforce soundness.
 We give an extended example illustrating how Legion can express computations with dynamically determined relationships between computations and data partitions.
-We prove the soundness of Legion’s type system, and show Legion type checking improves performance by up to 71% by eliding provably safe memory checks.
+We prove the soundness of Legion's type system, and show Legion type checking improves performance by up to 71% by eliding provably safe memory checks.
 In particular, we show that the dynamic checks to detect aliasing at runtime at the region granularity have negligible overhead.
 We report results for three real-world applications running